Robust Fully-Asynchronous Methods for Distributed Training over General Architecture: Convergence Analysis

+\begin{Rem} Since R-FAST works on more relaxed spanning-tree based communication graphs and in a more general fully asynchronous manner, the analysis is more involved and challenging compared to existing results.
+Specifically, the activation of non-root node cannot guarantee a sufficient contraction of optimality gap $E_o^k$, which renders the analysis techniques in~\cite{zhang2019fully, tian2020achieving} (which requires that a sufficient contraction of the optimality gap holds every global iteration) invalid and thus fails to guarantee the convergence of the optimality gap (c.f., \eqref{eq_4_in_pro1}).
+Instead, we employ a \textbf{\textit{two-time-scale}} technique to carry out the analysis over a period of length $T$, within which each of $r$ root nodes is activated at least once, enabling a sufficient contraction of optimality gap within such a window, and eventually allowing us to establish the convergence of the optimality gap in~\eqref{eq_4_in_pro1} (c.f., the proof from~\eqref{optimal_gap_expectation} to~\eqref{response_eq_2} in the supplemental material). \end{Rem}

 In what follows, we show that each of the aforementioned error terms $E_c^k$, $E_t^k$, $E_z^k$ and $E_o^k$ will linearly converge to a neighborhood of zero with respect to the global iteration $k$.
-To this end, we introduce the following definition and the corresponding lemma which will be crucial to our subsequent analysis based on the small-gain theorem \cite{nedic2017achieving}.
+To this end, we introduce the following definition and the corresponding lemma which will be crucial to our subsequent analysis based on the generalized small gain theorem~\cite{tian2020achieving}.

 \begin{Def} For given sequence $\left\{ u^k \right\} _{k=0}^{\infty}$, constant $\lambda \in \left( 0,1 \right)$ and $N\in \mathbb{N}$, we define

 \end{Def}

 \begin{Lem} Consider non-negative sequences $\left\{ u^k \right\} _{k=0}^{\infty}$, and $\left\{ v_{i}^{k} \right\} _{k=0}^{\infty}$ for $i=1,...,m$.
 If there exist constants $\lambda _0,\lambda _1,...\lambda _m\in \left( 0,1 \right)$, $R_0,R_1,...R_m\in \mathbb{R}_+$, $\sigma >0$, $\lambda _h\in \left( 0,1 \right)$ and $R_h\in \mathbb{R}_+$ such that